Pearson's Falls in Saluda NC waterfall spilling into river

 www.pearsonfalls.org

 *PLEASE NOTE THAT PEARSON’S FALLS IS CURRENTLY CLOSED AS THEY WORK TO REPAIR THE DAMAGE FROM HURRICANE HELENE.
-THEY ARE CONTINUING CLEAN UP EFFORTS AND HOPE TO START WELCOMING VISITORS AGAIN IN THE SUMMER, 2025.
+THEY ARE CONTINUING CLEAN UP EFFORTS AND HOPE TO START WELCOMING VISITORS AGAIN SOON.
 CHECK THEIR WEBSITE FOR UPDATES.

 Melrose Falls trailhead is directly on Hwy 176 in between the two bridges that cross the Pacolet River.
 You can park on the side of the road or there is a gravel path with a locked gate on the other side where you can park.
 This moderately challenging trail leads to a massive waterfall that crosses under the old railroad trestle, making for some pretty spectacular photo ops.
 Parts of the trail near the waterfall are steep and riddled with roots, and there are some cliffs with vertical dropoffs, so use caution, particularly if you have kids with you.